-All checks and money orders must be payable through a U.S. bank.
-To accommodate students, the University will cash one personal check for \$50 or less at the University Bursary daily.
-The Bursary's hours are Monday through Thursday, 8-5 PM and Friday, 8-2:30 PM.
-The hours of service at the Drive-Through are 8-7 PM Monday through Thursday, and 8-5 PM on Friday.
-Checks may also be cashed in the Bookstore during the normal hours of business.
-Checks drawn for cash may only be made payable to "VSU-CASH".
+All checks and money orders must be payable through a United States Bank.
+To accommodate students, the University will cash one personal check per day, per student for \$50.00 or less at the Bursary.
+The Bursary's hours are Monday through Thursday, 8:00 a.m. to 5:00 p.m. and Friday, from 8:00 a.m. to 2:30 p.m.
+Checks will not be cashed if the student has a "Hold" on his or her student account.
+Checks drawn for cash only must be made payable to "VSU-CASH."
+The University will not accept two-party checks for cashing.